valtrix/valtrix.github.io/programming/_posts/2016-05-25-programming-armv8-performance-counters.markdown

 ARM based systems typically implement an optional non-invasive performance monitoring debug component based on Performance Monitor Unit (PMU) architecture.
 The ARMv8 applicatons include version 3 of the performance monitors extension i.e. PMUv3.
 These performance monitors are fairly accurate in the measurements of the different architectural and microarchitectural events supported by the specification.

 In this blog, I will explain the programming sequence (along with the pseudo code) for the ARM PMUv3 performance monitors.
-This is based on the recent implementation in [Sting][sting_link] and can be re-used for any other program.
+This is based on the recent implementation in [STING][sting_link] and can be re-used for any other program.
 <br/>
 <br/>